khirmas67/Prediction_Of_Heart_Failure/experiments/README.md

          a difference of just 0.01 between training and validation accuracy is typically a good sign of balanced performance, not overfitting.

    Logistic Regression:
-        Creates a Logistic Regression classifier with hyperparameter tuning using GridSearchCV.
-        Evaluates the best model on the test set and reports performance metrics.
-        Saves the best model using pickle.

          Best Parameters Found:
             {'classifier__C': 0.19144819761699575, 'classifier__penalty': 'l2', 'classifier__solver': 'liblinear'}